How to go From Lifestyle Business to the Top Global Brand

 That’s called a lifestyle business.
 And today let’s see one of my personal favorite brands - Landyachtz.

 Landyachtz is a skateboard/longboard company headquartered in Vancouver B.C.

-Since 1998, co-founders Tom Edstrand and Mike Perreten built the brand Landyachtz to achieve some impressive results.
+Since 1998, co-founders Thomas Edstrand and Michael Perreten built the brand Landyachtz to achieve some impressive results.
 In 20 years Landyachtz was able to: